KxSystems/nano/README.md

 © Kx Systems 2023

-"nano" calculates basic raw I/O capabilities of non-volatile storage, as measured from the perspective of kdb+.
+"nano" calculates basic raw CPU and I/O capabilities of non-volatile storage, as measured from the perspective of kdb+.
 It is considered a storage, memory and CPU benchmark that performs sequential/random read and write together with aggregation (e.g. sum and sort) and meta operations (like opening a file).

 Nano measures results from running on one server or aggregated across several servers.
 Servers can be attached either directly to storage, or connected to a